jgrebol/ESIpy/docs/source/get-started.rst

             arom.print()

 .. note::
-    The IAOs expand the occupied orbitals in the same rank as the minimal basis.
-However, the role of valence orbitals is important for the calculation.
+    The IAOs expand the occupied orbitals in the same rank as the minimal basis, but the role of valence orbitals is important for the calculation.
 Therefore, the transformation matrix is computed through the RHF object, thus making the `myhf` attribute needed for these calculations.
+However, it is recommended to use other robust schemes for multi-determinant wave functions.